Why do I need an estate plan?

 In addition, in the absence of a will, a court will determine who will care for your young children and their property if the other parent is unavailable or unfit.

-If you are part of an unmarried same-sex couple and do not have a will, your surviving partner will not inherit anything.
+If you’re part of an unmarried same-sex couple and do not have a will, your surviving partner won’t inherit anything.

 Should I use a will to name a guardian to care for my young children and manage their property?